 - Inspections and reports

-- The period for the seller to submit disclosures
+- The time period for the seller to submit disclosures

 - Period to complete all buyer inspections

 - The period for the buyer to obtain an appraisal

 - The period for the buyer to obtain loan approval

 - Personal property items that remain with the home